HaninAbdellatif/Gaits-LSTM/README.md

 ## Approach

 The approach is divided into two main parts:
+1.**Data Splitting**: Every video was split into individual steps and organise them in a sequence of step to process steps instead of a whole gait

-1. **Data Processing**: Gait sequences are processed by extracting body joint angles (like knee flexion, ankle dorsiflexion) and stride parameters (stride length, width).
-These features are used to represent each step in a gait sequence.
-These sequences are padded to a fixed length for consistent input into the model.
+2. **Data Processing**: Gait sequences are processed by extracting body joint angles (like knee flexion, ankle dorsiflexion) and stride parameters (stride length, width).
+These features were extracted from each step in a gait sequence.
+These sequences are padded to a fixed length (110 steps) for consistent input into the model.

-2. **Modeling**: We use an LSTM-based deep learning model to classify the gait sequences.
+3. **Modeling**: We use an LSTM-based deep learning model to classify the gait sequences.
 The LSTM network is well-suited for sequence prediction tasks, as it can learn from the temporal dependencies in the gait patterns.

 The model is trained on labeled gait sequences (Normal vs. Abnormal), and it predicts the class for any given sequence of steps.